Our Senior Staff

 Captain Elizabeth Simmons

-Captain Elizabeth Simmons-Stevenson, LP.D is the Vice President of External Affairs encompassing both the Enrollment Management and Advancement departments at the Massachusetts Maritime Academy.
-She is responsible for the planning, implementation, and evaluation of short and long range strategies, goals, and objectives for the Office of Enrollment while managing relationships with the Academy’s external stakeholders at the local, state, and federal level.
+Elizabeth Simmons, LP.D, CAPT-MMA is the Vice President of External Affairs at the Massachusetts Maritime Academy.
+In this role she is responsible for the planning, implementation, and evaluation of short and long range strategies, goals, and objectives for the Academy Foundation while managing communications and relationships with the Academy’s external stakeholders.
+She handles both public and private relationships at the local, state, and federal level along with overseeing the Academy’s extensive alumni network.

 Ms. Rose Marie Cass